gameperson/info/pages/Golden_Age.md

 Williamson, J.G., & Lindert, P.H.
 (1980). *American Inequality: A Macroeconomic History*.
 Academic Press.

 Zinn, H. (2005). *A People's History of the United States*.
 Harper Perennial Modern Classics.

 ## II.
 The Facade of Prosperity
+* Economic growth statistics and industrial expansion
+* Technological innovations and infrastructure development
+* The rise of major industries (steel, oil, railroads)
+* Public perception of progress and the "American Dream"
+* The celebration of wealth and opulence in popular culture

+## II.
+The Facade of Prosperity